WINCHESTER

 nineteenth

-century – the very ones church members selectively cited.
+century – the very works church members selectively cited.
 Why?
-It’s because hemispheric
+Because hemispheric

 geographies for the Book of Mormon

-did not originate with Joseph Smith or the renowned authors of his time.
+did not originate with Joseph Smith or the renowned antiquities authors of his time.

 These exaggerated geographies were the well meaning extrapolations of other men (church brethren) who didn’t seem to catch (or favor) the vision that various native